 NuvaWave puts the power of hospital-grade surface disinfection in the palm of your hand.
 It is an instant UVC device proven to disinfect surfaces against deadly pathogens in one second with its targeted UVC light and portable, handheld design.
 NuvaWave is designed to be safe, fighting pathogens without needing to clear the room of patients and staff.

-NanoStrike has been independently tested and proven effective at inactivating the smallest of airborne viruses, bacteria, mold spores, and pollen.
-Take a look at our how it works video to learn more about NanoStrike Technology.
+Our technology has been independently tested and proven effective at inactivating the smallest of airborne viruses, bacteria, mold spores, and pollen.
+Watch our videos to learn more about our NanoStrike Technology and Bipolar Ionization.

 Improving Indoor Air Quality in Dental Offices

 Dental environments are frequently exposed to high levels of contaminated indoor air.
 Read how minimizing airborne bioburden can reduce the risk of infection for dental professionals and their patients.

 When we found out about WellAir and what NanoStrike Technology could do for our dental practice, we added multiple devices to improve our air disinfection protocols.
 We don’t have to pay for or dispose of replacement filters with the Protect 900 and Protect 200 units.
 The units have been very quiet, effective and show our patients that we take their safety and the safety of our staff seriously.

 I suspected that not all our team members were vaccinated.
 I decided that the path of least resistance was to provide a safe working environment for everybody, regardless of vaccination status.

 After reviewing multiple technologies, I chose the Protect 900 from WellAir.
 Their NanoStrike technology completely (and I mean completely) destroys airborne viruses, bacteria, mold, and fungi.
 Two units covered the area we needed.
 Once they arrived they were easily set up, not requiring any particular installation.